Egede, Enugu: Geographical location

 To the north and northeast are: Umuanum and Umuokpala villages bounded by Amozalla Affa and Okpatu, Umulumgbe and Umuoka towns respectively.

-East is Umuokpala, Okwum and part of Anekenze village,bounded by part of Okpatu town, while in the southeast and south are Anekeneze village bounded by Awhum, Ukana, and Ebe towns.
-On the west axis are Amozalla(bounded by Eke and Amansiodo towns) and Umuovu village bounded by Obinagu Affa.
+East is Umuokpala, Okwum and part of Anekenze village, bounded by part of Okpatu town, while in the southeast and south are Anekeneze village bounded by Awhum, Ukana, and Ebe town, On the west axis are Amozalla(bounded by Eke and Amansiodo towns) and Umuovu village bounded by Obinagu Affa.

-Egede is surrounded by the following hills: Ugwu Ugwudu, Ugwu Ikpa,Ugwu Odighe, Ugwu Obelu.
+Egede is surrounded by the following hills: Ugwu Ugwudu, Ugwu Ikpa, Ugwu Odighe, Ugwu Obelu.

 Demographics

 The population of the Udi local government council was 234,002 in the 2006 census.
 Egede could be said to represent a sizeable percentage of that figure.